-It is Christmas Tree Season
+It Is Christmas Tree Season

 The perfect Christmas tree is available right here in Holliston.
+BUY LOCAL

 There is no need to travel to the mall, big box stores or a neighboring town to find the perfect Christmas tree.
 Shop in Holliston.
 "Buy Local."

 Arcadian Farms on Norfolk Street has Fraser and Balsam and some Canadian firs that are considered to be local, as they were cut within the past two weeks in Rhode Island.